SonyCSLParis/pesto/README.md

 0.08,199.678,0.775208
 ...
 ```
-This structure is voluntarily the same as in [CREPE](https://github.com/marl/crepe) repo for enabling easy comparison between both methods.
+This structure is voluntarily the same as in [CREPE](https://github.com/marl/crepe) repo for easy comparison between both methods.

-Alternatively, one can choose to save timesteps, pitch, confidence and activation outputs as a `.npz` file.
+Alternatively, one can save timesteps, pitch, confidence and activation outputs as a `.npz` file.

-Finally, you can also visualize the pitch predictions by exporting them as a `png` file.
+Finally, you can also visualize the pitch predictions by exporting them as a `png` file (you need `matplotlib` to be installed for PNG export).
 Here is an example:

 ![example f0](https://github.com/SonyCSLParis/pesto/assets/36546630/2ad82c86-136a-4125-bf47-ea1b93408022)

 Multiple formats can be specified after the `-e` option.